t-systems-on-site-services-gmbh/german-elmo-model/README.md

 3. contunue training with [restart.py](https://github.com/allenai/bilm-tf/blob/master/bin/restart.py)
 4. loop back to step 2 until the bilm starts to overfit

+This has been done for 15 epochs.
+Epoch 15 was overfitting so the best perplexity was on epoch 14 with 40.170242 (see graphic below).

 ![Validation perplexity](https://raw.githubusercontent.com/t-systems-on-site-services-gmbh/german-elmo-model/master/perplexity-german-bilm.png "Validation perplexity")

 [...]